How much business influence do you have at your organisation?

 This may have an impact in the short term, he says, but it’s a ‘quick fix’ that rarely leads to a long term, sustainable change in behaviour.
 Sooner or later, people revert to doing what they always did and after a while the business gives up, accepts the change it wants is never going to happen and finds ways to work around the issue instead.

-He argues that the problem with our standard approach to trying to influence change is that we tend to jump straight to solutions without looking at the root of the problem.
+He argues that the problem with our standard approach when attempting positive business influence is that we tend to jump straight to solutions without looking at the root of the problem.
 A more effective approach is to first focus on the results you want to achieve once the problem has gone away and set a measurable target.
 So you might, for example, decide that you want to reduce sickness absence by 25 percent by December 2012.

 Once you’re clear about what you want to achieve, the next step is to identify the ‘vital behaviours’ that will help you reach that goal.
 The way to find these is to look for the ‘crucial moments’ when things start to go wrong.
 This could be a particular time, a place or a person – but if you can put your finger on the point when it all starts to go a bit pear-shaped, you’re a good way towards being able to identify the vital behaviour/s you need people to be demonstrating.